by Catherine Pratt

 I had a back ache.
 Right hand side, half way up.
 I’d had it for months.
 Pretty much since I changed jobs.
 I’d keep trying different things to make it go away.
 I thought maybe it was my shoes, the way I was sitting at my desk, maybe I had a virus.
 I tried different pilates exercises, bought new runners, tried different vitamins.
 Still, it wouldn’t go away.
 I was thinking I was going to have to take the last resort and go see a doctor.
 I don’t like to see doctors for something vague like, “my back hurts” but it was so bad I even called to make an appointment.
 The day I called they were closed since it was a Friday and I’d have to wait until Monday.
 In a way I was relieved because I knew there had to be an answer that I could do myself without taking medication.

-At about the same time, I kept seeing a book being mentioned in different places.
-It was one that I’d read about 2 years ago and hadn’t thought much of at the time.
-But, something just made me want to read this book again.
-So, on the same Friday that I called the doctor’s office, I went and bought a copy of this book and started reading.
+At about the same time, I kept seeing a book being mentioned in different places about how to heal your life.
+It was one I’d read about two years ago but back then I hadn't been at a place in my life where I could appreciate the wisdom this book was trying to share.
+There was just something that made me want to read this book again so on the same Friday that I called the doctor’s office, I went and bought a copy of this book and started reading.

-It was the section on Forgiveness that caught my eye.
+In this book, there was a section on Forgiveness that caught my eye.
 I’d just written an article on forgiveness so I was curious as to what she said about it.
 She described an exercise which she said would dissolve all the emotions like regret, sadness, hurt, fear, guilt, blame, anger, resentment and even revenge.
 Couldn’t hurt to try it.
-When I closed my eyes to perform the exercise, the person I thought I would see didn’t arrive.
+When I closed my eyes to perform the exercise which involves visualization of certain people in your life, the person I thought I would see didn’t arrive.
 Instead, it was someone I hadn’t expected at all.

-The second they appeared though, I knew it was true.
-I did have resentment for this person.
-Huge resentment even though I felt like it was wrong to be feeling that way.
+The second they appeared in my visualization though, I knew what she discussed in her chapter was true.
+I had resentment for this particular person.
+I actually had huge resentment but also guilt because I felt like it was wrong to be feeling that way.
 I decided to continue on with the exercise.
 When I was done, I opened my eyes.
 The pain in my back was gone.
-My first thought was “this is too weird.”
-But, it was amazing to have the pain gone.
+My first thought was “This is too weird,” but it was amazing to have the pain gone.
 I almost didn’t believe it.
 I kept expecting to feel it.
 I thought it would be back later or even tomorrow.
 The next day came and there was still no pain.
 None at all.

 I haven’t had the pain in my back since I did the exercise.
 I’ve had minor twinges but I realize it happens whenever I start to feel resentment for this person again.